alttester/AltTester-Unity-SDK/Docs/source/pages/altunity-tester-editor.md

 - *Company Name*

-    Company name used for the game build (same with Unity's Player Settings)
+    Company name used for the game build (same with Unity's Player Settings).

 - *Product Name*

-    The product name (same with Unity's Player Settings)
+    The product name (same with Unity's Player Settings).

 - *Input Visualizer*